 If you want to contribute the maximum amount, you can top up your regular payments with a single amount before the end of each tax year.
 Your employer/payroll office will be able to work out the maximum you are able to pay into BRASS in a tax year.
-If this top up is not made through your payroll department you are entitled to receive tax relief on this amount however, to claim this, you should write to your tax office.
-When you do so, you may want to include the confirmation letter you will receive from the Scheme's administrator, RPMI, as proof the amount has been paid.

 If you want to pay more AVC contributions than the BRASS contribution limit, the Scheme offers another AVC arrangement called AVC Extra.
-More information and a leaflet called 'A Guide for Members of AVC Extra' are available from railwayspensions.co.uk in the Resources section or the Helpline.
+More information and a leaflet called 'A Guide for Members of AVC Extra' are available from https://member.railwayspensions.co.uk/resources/read-as-you-need-guides or the Helpline.